eclipse-edc/Samples/transfer/transfer-01-file-transfer/README.md

 ```

 Three of these dependencies are new and have not been used in the previous samples:
-1. `data-protocols:dsp`: contains all DSP modules and therefore enables DSP Multipart communication with other connectors
+1. `data-protocols:dsp`: contains all DSP modules and therefore enables DSP communication with other connectors
 2. `extensions:iam:iam-mock`: provides a no-op identity provider, which does not require certificates and performs no checks
 3. `extensions:api:auth-tokenbased`: adds authentication for management API endpoints